b-reich/benjaminreich.de/content/about.md

 ---
-title: "About"
+title: "About me"
 date: 2021-01-09T23:07:58+01:00
 draft: false
 ---

+### I'm a Student, Developer, IT-Admin!
-I’m a 24 year old computer scientist student.
+I'm a 24 year old computer scientist student.
 My focus is programming for embedded system.
-As an IT-Admin I also get in touch with networks and highly avaible services.
+As an IT-Admin I also get in touch with networks and highly avaible services

-Ceck out my Github/Gitlab!
+### 🗺️ Location
+I am currently basend in beautiful **Buchholz in der Nordheide, Germany** just south of **Hamburg, Germany**.